-In a teach-in cut, the TNC saves for each machining step relevant data in the <name>.H.AFC2.DEP file. <Name> is for the name of the NC program for which you have recorded the teach-in cut.
+In a teach-in cut, the TNC saves for each machining step relevant data in the <name>.H.AFC2.DEP file. <Name> is the name of the NC program for which you have recorded the teach-in cut.
 During control, the TNC updates the data and makes various evaluations.
 The following data are to be saved in this table:

-0.1 Toward and Column Function NR Number of the machining step T00L Number or name of the tool with which the machining step was made IDX Index of the tool with which the machining step was made SNOM Nominal spindle speed [rpm] SDIF Maximum difference of the spindle speed in % from the nominal speed LTIME Machining time for the teach-in cut CTIME Machining time for the control cut TDIFF Time difference in % between the machining time during teach-in and control PMAX Maximum recorded spindle power during machining.
+Column Function NR Number of the machining step T00L Number or name of the tool with which the machining step was made IDX Index of the tool with which the machining step was made SNOM Nominal spindle speed [rpm] SDIF Maximum difference of the spindle speed in % of the nominal speed LTIME Machining time for the teach-in cut CTIME Machining time for the control cut TDIFF Time difference in % between the machining time during teach-in and control PMAX Maximum recorded spindle power during machining.
 The TNC displays the value in percent with respect to the rated power of the spindle.
 PREF Reference load of the spindle.
-The TNC displays the value in percent with respect to the rated power of the spindle.
-OVLD Reaction made by the TNC to overload: M: A macro defined by the machine tool builder has been run S: Immediate NC stop was conducted F: NC stop was conducted after the tool was been retracted E: An error message was displayed -: There was no overload reaction BLOCK Block number at which the machining step begins
+The TNC shows the value as a percent of the spindle's rated power.
+OVLD Reaction by the TNC to overload: ■ M: A macro defined by the machine tool builder was run S: Immediate NC stop was conducted ■ F: NC stop was conducted after the tool was retracted ■ E: An error message was displayed -: There was no overload reaction BLOCK Block number at which the machining step begins